Basic Quantum Algorithms: Single-qubit gates

 An example that is simpler than the previous one is the $X$ gate, defined as $X$ is the quantum NOT gate because $\ket{1}=X\ket{0}$ and $\ket{0}=X\ket{1}$.
-We can verify these equations through the matrix multiplication of $X$ with $\ket{0}$ and $\ket{1}$.
+We can verify these equations by multiplying the matrix $X$ by $\ket{0}$ and $\ket{1}$.
 In a more compact form, we can write $\ket{j\oplus 1}=X\ket{j}$, where $\oplus$ is the XOR operation or sum modulo 2.
 Because of this, the gate $X$ is also represented as $\oplus$.
 A circuit using the $X$ gate is

 Now we can increase the complexity.
-How to generate a superposition such that the amplitudes of $\alpha\ket{0}+\beta\ket{1}$ are different and non-null?
+How can we generate a superposition such that the amplitudes of $\alpha\ket{0}+\beta\ket{1}$ are different and nonzero?
 For example, how to generate a state $\alpha\ket{0}+\beta\ket{1}$ such that $|\alpha|^2=25\%$ and $|\beta|^2=75\%$ before the measurement?
-The answer is to use the most general 1-qubit gate, whose algebraic expression is
+The answer is to use the most general single-qubit gate, whose algebraic expression is

 After applying $U(\theta,0,0)$ on $\ket{0}$, we obtain